Buddhist pagodas in morning mist, Bagan, Myanmar. (Photo copyright © by Kaj Halberg)

-One day, around 500 B.C., a man, about 35 years old, was hiking along a dusty road near the town of Gaya, northern India.
+One day, around 2,500 years ago, a man, about 35 years old, was hiking along a dusty road near the present-day town of Gaya, Bihar, northern India.
 For five years, he had been travelling the length and breadth of northern India, trying to get an answer to a question, which had bothered him for a long time: Why did people suffer so much?

-Siddharta lived an easy and carefree life, until he was 29 years old.
+Siddharta lived an easy and carefree life within the enclosures of the palace, until he was about 29 years old.
 Then, during a visit to a nearby town, he noticed four things, which affected him deeply.
-First, he met a poor, old man, which showed him, how miserable life could be.
+First, he met a poor old man, which showed him, how miserable life could be.
 Next, he observed a very sick man being carried to a doctor, which showed him the frailty of humans, and physical pain.
-Later, he saw a corpse being carried to the river bank to be burned, which showed him death.
+Later, he saw a corpse being carried to the river bank to be burned, which showed him that everyone has to die.
 And finally, he met a sadhu (holy man), who was begging for food.
 He owned nothing, but exuded peace and wisdom.
-This demonstrated emptiness of possessing material things to Siddharta.
+This demonstrated the emptiness of possessing material things to Siddharta.

-He felt that his life as a rich man’s son was without substance, and began to speculate on the reasons for human suffering.
-To get an answer, he began to seek out Brahmins and wise men, who had spent a long time in meditation, but none of them could give Siddharta a satisfactory answer.
+His observations made him speculate upon the reasons for human suffering.
+He felt that his life as a rich man’s son was without substance, and he left the palace to seek out Brahmins and wise men, who had spent a long time in meditation.
+However, none of them could give him a satisfactory answer.
 He therefore decided to leave his family to live an ascetic life and try to find an answer to his question through meditation.
 For five years, he walked from one village to the next, but his search did not help him to get an answer.

 Absence of desire